 Jett Hitt’s anthem to America’s first and oldest national park, Yellowstone for Violin and Orchestra, was completed in February of 2002 and recorded a month later.
-Violinist Frantisek Novotny and conductor Kirk Trevor lead the Slovak Radio Symphony Orchestra in a stunning recording of Jett’s unforgettable monument to Yellowstone National Park.
+Violinist Frantisek Novotny and conductor Kirk Trevor led the Slovak Radio Symphony Orchestra in a stunning recording of Jett’s unforgettable monument to Yellowstone National Park.

 Yellowstone for Violin and Orchestra has been a listener favorite on radio stations.
 Listeners have voted it in the Top 40 multiple times (including No. 2 at WRR recently), and multiple NPR stations have used the CD as a donor gift during pledge drives.